 The celebration began with Reverend Stevenson opening with the invocation.
 Attorney Joe Hopkins of The Journal Newspaper, introduced the master of ceremonies, Dr. Jamal-Dominique Hopkins, director of the JD Institute.
 Robert Miller, interim president of Pasadena City College introduced keynote speaker, PUSD Superintendent, Dr. Brian McDonald, who shared his strategic vision for the district.

-Delano Robinson, widow of world-class sprinter and OLYMPUS DIGITAL CAMERA1936 Olympic silver medalist, Mack Robinson, led the audience in singing the opening African American national anthem, “Lift Ev’ry Voice and Sing” by James Weldon Johnson and the Mahalia Jackson version of the closing civil rights song, “We Shall Overcome.”
+Delano Robinson, widow of world-class sprinter and 1936 Olympic silver medalist, Mack Robinson, led the audience in singing the opening African American national anthem, “Lift Ev’ry Voice and Sing” by James Weldon Johnson and the Mahalia Jackson version of the closing civil rights song, “We Shall Overcome.”
 Betty J. Ford, community musician and advocate, long time member of the National Association of Negro Musicians (NANM), and fondly referred to by many as the Rosa Parks of Pasadena, accompanied Robinson on the piano.

 The celebration included a variety of dance and musical presentations, including West African drumming and singing by Onoche Chukwurah and son, Onoche Chukwurah, Jr., of Rhythms of the Village; Willard Elementary School Choir directed by Edwina Daniel; and Ballet Folklorico, Sol y Luna, directed by Gabriela de Leon.